Thartvigsen/thartvigsen.github.io/README.md

-Hello!
-I'm currently a Ph.D. candidate in data science at Worcester Polytechnic Institute.
-I'm particularly interested in the challenges and promise of applying machine learning to aid clinical decision making.
-So far, I have enjoyed studying representation learning on clinical sequences (time series and notes).
+Hi!
+I'm currently a Ph.D. candidate at Worcester Polytechnic Institute in our Data Science program, a part of the Computer Science department.
+Broadly, I am interested in sequence modeling and so my research often involves designing Recurrent Neural Networks to solve problems on a variety of sequential data.
+So far, I have enjoyed applying my representation learning methods to clinical sequences (*e.g.,* vital signs, lab results, and free-hand notes).

 I am advised by [Prof. Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst) and [Prof. Xiangnan Kong](https://web.cs.wpi.edu/~xkong/).

 # Specific Research Interests

-I am interested in machine learning for clinical decision making.
-This domain combines my interests/work in irregularly-sampled multivariate time series (for example a patient's lab results), partially-observable markov decision processes (which medication should be given at a given time?), and Recurrent Neural Networks (high-capacity sequence modeling).
-So far, I have tackled specific topics such as time series interpolation, classifying clinical time series and sequences of notes, early classification, attributed document classification, and multi-source meta-embeddings for clinical notes.
+I am interested in sequence modeling, or building vector representations that capture relevant temporal dynamics in sequential data such as time series or text.
+So far, I have studied early classification, clinical note classification, meta word embeddings, and representation learning for irregularly-sampled time series.
+Additionally, I have some *conditional computing in RNNs* work in submission with an extension on the way!
+I have also had the pleasure of advising many undergraduate students over the summers on some research involving missing values in clinical time series and sequential diagnosis prediction using RNNs.

-Please feel free to contact me with questions regarding my research or Data Science at WPI at twhartvigsen 'at' wpi 'dot' edu.
+Please feel free to contact me with questions regarding my research or our program at WPI at twhartvigsen 'at' wpi 'dot' edu.
+I would be happy to go into much more detail on my research one-on-one.

 # Publications
 <ul style="list-style: none;">